TNGD GROUP WHISTLEBLOWING POLICY

 As part of good corporate governance, TNGD Group has established a whistleblowing policy that sets out avenues for legitimate concerns to be objectively investigated and addressed.
 Individuals will be able to raise concerns about illegal, unethical, or questionable practices in confidence and without the risk of reprisal.

-• Any unlawful act, whether criminal or a breach of civil law;
+• unlawful or illegal activities, whether criminal or breach in civil law;

 • Actions that can cause physical danger/ harm to another person and/or can give rise to a risk of damage to properties/ assets;